 You are a cross-border commuter (also known as a frontier worker) if you live in another EU/EEA country and work in Denmark.
 There are several definitions, so please note that the term “cross-border commuter” may mean something different in another context, for example with respect to tax law.

-Opening hours in Vejle are Mon.-Wednesday 9-15, Thursday 9-17 and Friday 9-14.
+In Vejle, Borgerservice is located at Skolegade 1, 7100 Vejle.
+Opening hours are Monday-Wednesday 9-15, Thursday 9-17 and Friday 9-14.

-You can call ahead at (+45) 76 81 01 56
+Call ahead at (+45) 76 81 01 56.

 Bringing your own car?